top of page

 Rogues' Gallery combines a passion for wildlife, dogs and art!
 And it's one way I'm making a small contribution to conservation efforts through my art.

-And if you're curious about what makes a conservation superhero...then read on!
+If you're curious about what makes a conservation superhero...then read on!

 Rogue Dogs have an obsessive need to play fetch.
 Their energy makes them extremely challenging as pets in a home environment.
 Most end up as “rogues” in dog rescue shelters.